 Pattern variables You use variables in discovery patterns to refer to parameters or attributes that the pattern needs to discover.
-There are several kinds of variables used in Service Mapping discovery: global variables, CI attribute variables and temporary variables.
+There are several kinds of variables used in discovery: global variables, CI attribute variables, and temporary variables.
 Characteristics Global variable CI attributes Temporary variables Description Refers to general parameters of a device or application: computer system - contains information about the host of the CI for the CI for which you create a pattern. entry point - contains information about the connection which serves as an entry point for the CI for which you create a pattern. process - contains data about the process detected at the port pointed to by the entry point.
 Refers to parameters defined for the relevant CI type.
 Refers to a parameter used for a specific operation in a pattern step.
 Type/structure Container variable: a variable can hold any combination of single strings and tabular variables.
 A variable can be: Scalar - a single string Tabular - a table, where each cell is a scalar variable.
-Vector - a single, unnamed column with as many rows as needed Scalar, tabular or vector Scalar - a single string Tabular - a table, where each cell is a scalar variable.
+Vector - a single, unnamed column with as many rows as needed Scalar, tabular, or vector Scalar - a single string Tabular - a table, where each cell is a scalar variable.
 Vector - a single, unnamed column with as many rows as needed Origin Preconfigured in Service Mapping.
 Derived from a CI type definition.
 You create these variables while defining operations for pattern steps.
-Modifiable in Pattern Designer No No Yes Pattern Designer displays different kinds of variables in different areas of its interface, as shown below.
-Variables are always prefixed by the dollar symbol ($) which indicates variables, but is not actually a part of the variable name.
+Modifiable in Pattern Designer No No Yes Pattern Designer displays different kinds of variables in different areas of its interface.
+Always prefix variables with the dollar symbol ($) which indicates variables, but is not actually a part of the variable name.
 For example, if you specify $Abc as the variable name, the actual name of the variable is Abc.